torabzadeh/sdaza/_posts/2023-09-26-statistical-power.md

 Using only two comparisons (each variant with a control), the power significantly decreases compared to the one-variant example.
-Currently, the method function offers three types of p-value corrections:
+I have currently implemented the following p-value corrections:

 - `bonferroni`
 - `holm_bonferroni`
-- `hochberg``
+- `hochberg`
 - `sidak`
 - `fdr`